behavioral-ds/VocationMap/README.md

 Both data set and code are distributed under the General Public License v3 (GPLv3) license, a copy of which is included in this repository, in the LICENSE file.
-If you require a different license, please contact us at <Marian-Andrei@rizoiu.eu>
+If you require a different license and for other questions, please contact us at <Marian-Andrei@rizoiu.eu>